-T-TSA was formed for the purpose of planning, administering, and coordinating wastewater treatment and disposal services throughout the North and West Tahoe and Truckee areas to protect the public health and the environment.
+T-TSA was formed to plan, administer, and coordinate wastewater treatment and disposal services throughout the North and West Tahoe and Truckee areas to protect public health and the environment.
 The Agency is required to meet some of the most stringent discharge requirements in the country.
-In June of 2008, an expansion project was completed at a cost of \$75.0 million to increase overall capacity to 9.6 million gallons per day (MGD), which should accommodate growth in the service area population for the immediate future.
-T-TSA entered into a State Revolving Fund (SRF) loan with the California State Water Resources Control Board on February 24, 2004, to provide financing for the plant capacity expansion.
-Over the course of the project, the Agency borrowed \$50.1 million, which it was scheduled to be repaid over 20 years at an annual payment of approximately \$3.2 million.
+In June of 2008, an expansion project was completed for \$75.0 million to increase overall capacity to 9.6 million gallons per day (MGD), which should accommodate growth in the service area population for the immediate future.
+T-TSA entered into a State Revolving Fund (SRF) loan with the California State Water Resources Control Board on February 24, 2004, to finance the plant capacity expansion.
+Throughout the project, the Agency borrowed \$50.1 million, which was scheduled to be repaid over 20 years at an annual payment of approximately \$3.2 million.

-On February 5, 2020, the Agency paid its SRF loan in full to the State Water Resources Control Board in the amount of \$23.2 million by purchasing of Wastewater Revenue Refunding Bonds.
+On February 5, 2020, the Agency paid its SRF loan in full to the State Water Resources Control Board for \$23.2 million by purchasing Wastewater Revenue Refunding Bonds.
 The Wastewater Revenue Refunding Bonds were purchased from US Bank National Association for \$20.1 million on an eight (8) year term.
-Interest payments on the Bonds will be payable on January 1, and July 1, of each year, commencing July 1, 2020 ending July 1, 2027.
+Interest payments on the Bonds will be payable in January and July of each year, commencing July 2020 and ending July 2027.